Ehrenfest's theorem beyond the Ehrenfest time: Wigner function

-where $\RQ = (\XQ,\PQ)$ and $|y\rangle$ denotes a position eigenstate.
-In general it takes both positive and negative values, often called a ``quasiprobability distribution.''
-For more about the Wigner function, see e.g.\ the review in \cite{curtright2014concise}.
+\end{enumerate} The companion paper, Ref.~\cite{hernandez2023decoherence2}, more thoroughly discusses the Weyl representation in the context of these and related results.
+For more about the Wigner function in general, see e.g.\ the review in \cite{curtright2014concise}.